antoniwan/org-manager-api-map-prototype/README.md

 # Organization Manager API Map Prototype

-A modern, interactive map interface for visualizing and managing organizations across different categories.
-Built with Next.js, TypeScript, and Leaflet, this prototype demonstrates a scalable approach to organization management with geospatial visualization.
+A modern, interactive map interface for visualizing and managing retail organizations across different categories.
+Built with Next.js, TypeScript, and Leaflet, this prototype demonstrates a scalable approach to retail organization management with geospatial visualization.

 ## 🚀 Features